LocallyUnknown/LocallyUnknown/README.md

-Updated: 4/08/24 at 3:47PM
+Updated: 4/08/24 at 11:55PM

-Any hate will be censored and blocked on Guestbook!!
+Any hate will be censored and blocked on Guestbook!! [not pg also will be censored.
+You can put stuff like that privately it's preferred not where everyone can see it]

 I am a Tord main so if I'm anyone else it's usually for someone, Tord will always be the main character I rp